sts10/blog-hugo/content/post/2016-11-12-some-privacy-and-security-measures.markdown

 I then tweaked my Firefox to further enhance the privacy of the browser by using [these settings](https://www.privacytools.io/#about_config) recommended by [privacytools.io](https://www.privacytools.io/).

-You can read even more about setting up your browser for privacy and security in [the "Browser" section of the macOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide#browser) I link to above.
+You can read even more about setting up your browser for privacy and security in [the "Browser" section of the unoffical macOS Security and Privacy Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide#browser) I link to above.

 In both Chrome and Firefox, these extensions rarely interfere with my normal browsing, but they're all easy to temporarily disable.
 I could be more intense with both by disabling JavaScript or taking other, more extreme measures, but this seems to be a good balance for me.

-##### The Tor Browser
+#### The Tor Browser

 More recently, I decided to try the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en).
 I found that, from a user's perspective, it's really just a more secured version of Firefox-- nothing scarier.
 You can easily avoid visiting the dark/deep web by simply browsing the normal internet, or "surface web", as you normally do.
 The difference from using regular Firefox is that your connection uses Tor.